nirmallab/cspot/docs/Getting Started.md

 # open the notebook and import Gator
 import gatorpy as ga
-# follow the tutorials for how to run specific function
+# Go to the tutorial section to follow along
 ```

 ## **Command Line Interface**